sameer/orient-stl/README.md

 ## Calculations in Mathematica

-To verify the correctness of my objective function, I also implemented it in Mathematica.
+To verify the correctness of my objective function, I also mostly implemented it in Mathematica.
 See [calculations.pdf](calculations.pdf).

 ## Running